tsnorri/text_align/README.md

 ### C++ Library

-- Compiler that supports C++17, e.g. GCC 7 or Clang 6
+- Compiler that supports C++17, e.g. GCC 8 or Clang 7
-- Boost (tested with version 1.67)
+- Boost (tested with version 1.68)
 - To build the provided command line tool, GNU Gengetopt is also required.
+- The supporting library, libbio, requires Ragel at compile time.

 ### Python Extension